Authentication

 Use the Basic HTTP Authentication scheme to authenticate against the authentication service.

-Use the returned JWT to authorize against the Tradecloud
+Use the returned JWT to authorize against the Tradecloud api-connector

 and other service API's for all subsequent requests.